griffithlab/rnaseq_tutorial_wiki/DE-Visualization.md

 	cd $RNA_HOME/de/tophat_cufflinks/ref_only/
 	R

-Then, run the R commands detailed in the R script above.
+A separate R tutorial file has been provided in the github repo for part 2 of the tutorial: [Tutorial_Module4_Part2_CummeRbund.R](https://github.com/griffithlab/rnaseq_tutorial/blob/master/Rscripts/Tutorial_Module4_Part2_cummeRbund.R).
+Run the R commands detailed in the R script.
+All results are directed to pdf file(s).
 The output pdf files can be viewed in your browser at the following urls.
 Note, you must replace cshl## with your own amazon instance number (e.g., "cshl01")).

 * http://cshl##.dyndns.org/workspace/rnaseq/de/tophat_cufflinks/ref_only/Tutorial_Part2_cummeRbund_output.pdf
 * http://cshl##.dyndns.org/workspace/rnaseq/de/tophat_cufflinks/ref_only/Tutorial_Part2_cummeRbund_output_extras.pdf